 Pay-monthly car insurance

-Most pay monthly car insurance plans consist of equal monthly direct debit payments spread over the course of the 12-month term.
+Most pay monthly car insurance plans consist of equal monthly direct debit payments spread over the course of a 12-month term.

 If you don’t make repayments, you may face additional fees and your credit rating will be damaged, which will make it more difficult to get loans, mortgages and other credit products in the future.

-Most monthly car insurance payment plans consist of:
+Most monthly car insurance payment plans consist of the following elements: